Frequently Asked Questions

 Upon booking, Charter North 4WD Safaris will provide a comprehensive packing list to ensure you are adequately prepared for your tour.

-17. Why is there a luggage limit?
+17. Is there a luggage limit?
+Why?

-18. What do I do with excess luggage?
+18. What if I have more luggage?

 We have put together a list of recommendations for accommodation in both Broome and Darwin.